 Furthermore, American Spaces across Georgia enlarged their online outreach and diversified their thematic programs through Facebook pages.
-Even though their in-person or digital engagement activities – including clubs, Facebook posts, live broadcasts and speaker programs - are primarily and thematically focused on the needs of their local communities, their online audience has grown in the time of pandemic nationally and internationally.
-For example, having speakers, participants, and viewers living outside those regions of Georgia where American Spaces operate, or from abroad, shows how a diversification of digital diplomacy strategies can shape the future practice of American Spaces and grow the online audience with the right social media content.
+Even though their in-person or digital engagement activities – including clubs, Facebook posts, live broadcasts and speaker programs - are primarily and thematically focused on the needs of their local communities, their online audience has grown in a time of pandemic nationally and internationally.
+For example, having speakers, participants and viewers living outside those regions of Georgia where American Spaces operate, or from abroad, shows how a diversification of digital diplomacy strategies can shape the future practice of American Spaces and grow the online audience with the right social media content.

-If there are few signs of the pandemic ending anytime soon, then it will become increasingly visible that Americans do not see public diplomacy only in terms of what and when they want.
-U.S. public diplomacy always values to the needs of its strategic partners.
+If there are few signs of the pandemic ending soon, then it will become increasingly visible that Americans do not see public diplomacy only in terms of what and when they want.
+U.S. public diplomacy always values the needs of its strategic partners.
 Besides putting online education in the center of its public engagement strategies, pandemic-time U.S. public diplomacy charted the next phase of the U.S.-Georgia education exchanges by expanding the Fulbright English Teaching Assistant Program in May 2020.
 Overall, all these public diplomacy efforts add more certainty to the present and future of the U.S.-Georgia strategic partnership.
 Firstly, the global coronavirus pandemic has not stopped the United States from being connected with the people of Georgia.
 Secondly, no matter how severely this pandemic impacted global financial shifts, regular U.S. public diplomacy in Georgia plays an important role in its global process of soft power maintenance.

-During the last few months “American Story Time” and online jam session organized by the U.S. Embassy Tbilisi or diverse online activities of American Spaces in Georgia illustrate that sometimes short targeted and timely programs can better serve U.S. public diplomacy to inform and engage Georgian society, especially when people are urged to stay at home during the outbreak of the COVID-19.
+During the last few months “American Story Time” and online jam sessions organized by the U.S. Embassy Tbilisi or diverse online activities of American Spaces in Georgia illustrate that sometimes short targeted and timely programs can better serve U.S. public diplomacy to inform and engage Georgian society, especially when people are urged to stay at home during the outbreak of the COVID-19.

 Call it Stay-At-Home Diplomacy or CovAid Diplomacy, pandemic-time U.S. public diplomacy is a real-time diplomacy.
-Although public diplomacy is established firmly in the U.S. foreign policy process toward Georgia, the best of what public diplomacy is, has and does in terms of bilateral relations can be promoted in the time of pandemic.
+Although public diplomacy is established firmly in the U.S. foreign policy process toward Georgia, the best of what public diplomacy is, has and does in terms of bilateral relations can be promoted in a time of pandemic.
 The future of U.S. public diplomacy will be shaped by this experience – if and when the pandemic happens or not.